You have launched your team assignment. But how do you stay on track?

-Teamwork is about learning and working together, so stop competing with each to have the "best" idea.
-Your team is successful when it works together rather than competing against each other.
+Teamwork is about learning and working together, so avoid competing with each to have the "best" idea.
+Your team is successful when you work together and appreciate each other's contributions, rather than competing against each other.

-Set team norms for making decisions and live by them.
-If you're going to change your norms, then everyone must agree and sign off on the changes.
-Given the fast pace of classes at Royal Roads University, we suggest a couple default norms, at least to get you started.
+Refer to your Team Agreement frequently.
+If you're going to change the way you do things, then everyone must agree and sign off on the changes.
+Given the fast pace of classes at Royal Roads University, we suggest a few default agreements, at least to get you started: